Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   </pre>

-   Diagram 1 shows the workflow with a live media ingest from a
+   Diagram 1 shows the workflow with a live media ingest from an
    ingest source towards an active media processing entity.
    In the example in diagram 1 the media processing entity
    prepares the final media presentation for the client